Bhool Bhulaiyaa 2: Plot

-In 2004, after killing Debanshu with the help of the priest, revealed to be Manjulika's accomplice, Manjulika influenced Anjulika using black magic and stole her identity.
-Disguised as Manjulika under the influence of black magic, Anjulika attacked Manjulika who stabbed her to death under the pretext of self-defense.
-When Uday discovered the truth, Manjulika pushed him off the balcony, paralyzing him and thus preventing him from telling anyone.
+Back in 2004, after killing Debanshu with the help of the priest, revealed to be Manjulika's accomplice, Manjulika influenced Anjulika using black magic and stole her identity.
+Disguised as Manjulika under the influence of black magic, Anjulika attacked Manjulika, who stabbed her to death under the pretext of self-defense.
+When Kunwar discovered the truth, Manjulika pushed him off the balcony, paralyzing him and thus preventing him from telling anyone.
 She also killed eight members of the family for learning the truth.
-Presently, Anjulika's spirit attacks Manjulika and imprisons her in the same room in which she got locked in 2004.
-Anjulika's spirit has a moment with her family and asks Reet's father to forgive her since it revealed the truth of Anjulika and Manjulika.
-She thanks Ruhaan and asks the family to leave as she has unfinished business with Manjulika.
-Anjulika enters the room and kills the real Manjulika.
-The whole Thakur family leaves the palace, which becomes abandoned again.
+Now in the present day, Anjulika's spirit attacks Manjulika and imprisons her in the same room in which she got locked in 2004.
+Anjulika's spirit has a moment with her family and asks Reet's father to forgive her since it revealed the truth about Anjulika and Manjulika.
+She thanks Ruhaan and asks the family to leave, as she has unfinished business with Manjulika.
+Anjulika enters the room and tortures the real Manjulika to death.
+The Thakur family leaves, and the mansion becomes abandoned once again.